seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 # CAmkES VM: Cross VM Connectors

-This tutorial provides an introduction to using the cross VM connector facilities on seL4/CAmkES in order to connect process in your guest Linux to regular CAmkES components.
+This tutorial provides an introduction to using the cross virtual machine (VM) connector mechanisms provided by seL4 and Camkes in order to connect processes in a guest Linux instance to Camkes components.

 ## Prerequisites

 1. [Set up your machine](https://docs.sel4.systems/HostDependencies#camkes-build-dependencies).
-2. Familiar with the sytanx, basic structures and file layout of a CAmkES application
+2. Familiarity with the sytanx, basic structures and file layout of a CAmkES application
 3. A basic understanding of building seL4 projects (e.g. using `CMakeLists.txt`)
-4. Familiar with creating guest Linux VM components in CAmkES.
+4. Familiarity with creating guest Linux VM components in CAmkES.
 See tutorial [CAmkes VM: Adding a Linux Guest]()

 ## Outcomes

-By the end of this tutorial, you should be familiar with:
+By the end of this tutorial, you should be able to:

-* Configuring processes in the guest Linux VM to communicate with regular CAmkES components
+* Configure processes in a Linux guest VM to communicate with CAmkES components

 ## Background

-Connecting processes in the guest linux to regular CAmkES components is achieved with the addition of 3 kernel modules to the guest linux.
-This in turn allows device files to be created that correspond to CAmkES connections.
-Depending on the type of connection, there are some file operations defined for these files that can be used to communicate with the other end of the connection.
+In order to connect guest Linux instances to CAmkES components, three additional kernel modules must be installed in the guest.

-The kernel modules are included in the root filesystem by default:
+These modules are included in the root filesystem by default:

-- `dataport`: facilitates setting up shared memory between the guest and CAmkES components
+- `dataport`: facilitates setting up shared memory between the guest and CAmkES components.
-- `consumes_event`: allows a process in the guest to wait or poll for an event sent by a CAmkES component
+- `consumes_event`: allows a process in the guest to wait or poll for an event sent by a CAmkES component.
-- `emits_event`: allows a process to emit an event to a CAmkES component
+- `emits_event`: allows a process to emit an event to a CAmkES component.

-### Implementation Details
+Each type of module can be statically assigned to one or more file descriptors to associate that file descriptor with a specific instance of an interface. `ioctl` can then be used to manipulate that file descriptor and use the module.

-#### Dataports
+### Dataports

-In order for linux to use a dataport, it must first be initialized.
-To initialize a dataport, a linux process makes a particular `ioctl` call on the file associated with the dataport, specifying the page-aligned size of the dataport.
-The dataport kernel module then allocates a page-aligned buffer of the appropriate size, and makes a hypercall to the VMM, passing it the guest physical address of this buffer, along with the id of the dataport, determined by the file on which ioctl was called.
-The VMM then modifies the guest's address space, updating the mappings from the specified gpaddr to point to the physical memory backing the dataport seen by the other end of the connection.
-This results in a region of shared memory existing between a camkes component and the guest.
-Linux processes can then map this memory into their own address space by calling `mmap` on the file associated with the dataport.
+Dataports are the mechanism which allows guests and components to share memory.
+The dataport initialisation process is as follows:

+- The guest process uses `ioctl` on on the file associated with the dataport and specify a page-aligned size for the shared memory.
+- The dataport kernel module in the guest then allocates a page-aligned buffer of the requested size, and makes a hypercall to the VMM, with the guest physical address and id of the data port.
+  The ID is derived from the file on which `ioctl` was called.
+- The virtual machine manager (VMM) then modifies the guest's address space, creating the shared memory region. between a camkes component and the guest.
+- Linux processes can then map this memory into their own address space by calling `mmap` on the file associated with the dataport.

-#### Emitting Events
+### Emitting Events

-A guest process emits an event by making `ioctl` call on the file associated with the event interface.
-This results in the emits_event kernel module making a hypercall to the VMM, passing it the id of the event interface determined by the file being ioctl'd.
-The VMM then emits the real event (which doesn't block - events are notifications), and then immediately resumes the guest running.
+Guest processes can emit events by using `ioctl` on files associated with the event interface.
+This results in the `emits_event` kernel module in the guest making a making a hypercall to the VMM, which triggers the event and resumes the guest.

-#### Consuming Events
+### Consuming Events

-Consuming events is complicated because we'd like for a process in the guest to be able to block, waiting for an event, without blocking the entire VM.
-A linux process can wait or poll for an event by calling poll on the file associated with that event, using the timeout argument to specify whether or not it should block.
-The event it polls for is POLLIN.
+Linux process can wait or poll for an event by calling `poll` on the file associated with that event, using the timeout argument to specify whether or not it should block.
+The event it polls for is `POLLIN`.
 When the VMM receives an event destined for the guest, it places the event id in some memory shared between the VMM and the `consumes_event` kernel module, and then injects an interrupt into the guest.
-The `consumes_event` kernel module is registered to handle this interrupt, which reads the event id from shared memory, and wakes a thread blocked on the corresponding event file.
+The `consumes_event` kernel module is registered to handle this interrupt, which reads the event ID from shared memory, and wakes a thread blocked on the corresponding event file.
 If no threads are blocked on the file, some state is set in the module such that the next time a process waits on that file, it returns immediately and clears the state, mimicking the behaviour of notifications.

-### Using Cross VM Connections
+## Exercises

+In this tutorial you will
-We'll create a program that runs in the guest, and prints a string by sending it to a CAmkES component.
-The guest program will write a string to a shared buffer between itself and a CAmkES component.
+create a program that runs in the guest, and sends a string to a CAmkES component to output.
+To achieve this, the guest program will write a string to a shared buffer between itself and a CAmkES component.
 When its ready for the string to be printed, it will emit an event, received by the CAmkES component.
 The CAmkES component will print the string, then send an event to the guest process so the guest knows it's safe to send a new string.

+### Add modules to the guest

-There is a library in `projects/camkes/vm-linux/camkes-linux-artifacts/camkes-linux-apps/camkes-connector-apps/libs` containing linux syscall wrappers, and some utility programs in `projects/camkes/vm-linux/camkes-linux-artifacts/camkes-linux-apps/camkes-connector-apps/pkgs/{dataport,consumes_event,emits_event}` which initialize and interact with cross vm connections.
+There is a library in `projects/camkes/vm-linux/camkes-linux-artifacts/camkes-linux-apps/camkes-connector-apps/libs` containing Linux system call wrappers, and some utility programs in `projects/camkes/vm-linux/camkes-linux-artifacts/camkes-linux-apps/camkes-connector-apps/pkgs/{dataport,consumes_event,emits_event}` which initialize and interact with cross VM connections.
 To build and use these modules in your rootfs the vm-linux project provides an overlay target you can use.

+**Exercise** First add the `dataport`, `consumes_event` and `emits_event` kernel modules to the  rootfs in the guest.

-We can start on the CMake side by replacing the line:
+Start by replacing the line:

 ```cmake
 /*-- filter TaskContent("vm-cmake-start", TaskContentType.ALL, completion='buildroot login') -*/